safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 ### RPC Layer

-We will layer an RPC (Remote Procedure Call) mechanism on top of the transport layer for requests between Nodes and for requests made by Clients to Nodes and Notaries.
+We will layer an RPC (Remote Procedure Call) mechanism on top of the transport layer for requests between Clients, Nodes, and Notaries.
 This will be functionally similar to gRPC [^grpc] with some useful aspects from Cap’n Proto RPC [^capnproto-rpc].

 The main difference will be the additional requirement for Clients to include a valid proof of work — similar to the mechanism described in § 6.2.
 This will